JulianBell106/lamulettipizza/PROJECT.md

-# VendorApp — Project Bible
+# Stalliq — Project Bible
-> Last updated: April 2026 — Session 5 (Kitchen Dashboard Design — Kanban & Drag)
+> Last updated: April 2026 — Session 5 (Firebase Order Submission — Complete)
 > Read this file at the start of every session to get fully up to speed.
-JB

 ---